canro91/canro91.github.io/_posts/2019-03-22-WhatTheFuncAction.md

 * `Action`, a void method without any parameters.
 * `Func<Employee, string>` represents a method that receives an `Employee` and returns a `string`.
 * `Func<string>` doesn't have any parameters and returns `string`.

+When declaring `Func` references, the last type inside `<>` tells the return type of the method being referenced.
+For `Action` references, since they don't have a return type, the types inside `<>` show the input parameter types.

 <figure>
 <img src="https://images.unsplash.com/photo-1483821838526-8d9756a6e1ed?ixlib=rb-1.2.1&q=80&fm=jpg&crop=entropy&cs=tinysrgb&w=800&h=400&fit=crop" alt="What the Func, Action?" />